dmarshNAIT/dmarshNAIT.github.io/CPSC1012_glossary.markdown

     For example, if I declare a variable within a `for` loop, it's only visible within that loop.

+    **Variables must be declared before they are used.** Do your variables also need to be initialized, updated, and/or re-initialized?

+    It is good practice to declare variables in their innermost scope.
+For example, if I have a counter variable in a `for` loop inside of another `do-while` loop and it isn't used anywhere else, I should probably declare it inside that `for` loop rather than at the very beginning of my program.

 ## V

 + **Variables** are named locations in a computer's memory.
 They hold one value at a time.